speedcubingmadrid/speedcubingmadrid.org/README.md

   - Calendar of official competitions in Madrid, in Spain, being prepared, and AMS events.
   - Calendar export on iCal format to add it as an external calendar to your calendar (`/competitions.ics`).
+  - Galeries of competitions' photos.

 ## For members and competitors

   - List of subscriptions.
+  - Rankings of members
+  - Medal collection ranking of members.
   - Automatic notification 2 days before subscriptions expire.
+  - Automatic notification when new competitions are announced.

 ## For organizers